- Date: -

 - Mental Health and Wellbeing support.

-The Equality & Inclusion Unit has more information about the support available at the University of Leeds for staff with caring responsibilities, including a list of useful resources from local and national organisations.
+The Equality & Inclusion Unit has more information about the support available at the University of Leeds for Working Carers, including a list of useful resources from local and national organisations.

 The University is partnered with Carers Leeds, an independent charity which aims to improve the lives of unpaid carers in the city.